 The importance of using the correct pronoun in the right context can’t be understated, so knowing how to use Lei is vital.
 Whenever you’re not certain about formality, it’s likely going to be your go-to pronoun.

 If you want to learn more about the dynamic between people of different ages, social statuses and all other walks of life, getting exposure to native speakers using their language in context is a must.
-For example, by watching the authentic videos on FluentU, you’ll get a better sense of how and when Italian people use polite speech and the formal “you” in particular—and you could even add the formal vocabulary you come across to your flashcard decks for more targeted practice.
+For example, by watching the authentic Italian videos on FluentU, you can develop a sense of how and when Italian people use polite speech and the formal “you” in particular—and you could even add the formal vocabulary you come across to your flashcard decks for more targeted practice.